web-token/jwt-framework/.github/CONTRIBUTING.md

 Few rules to ease code reviews and merges:

-- You MUST follow the [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/) and [PSR-4](http://www.php-fig.org/psr/psr-4/) coding standards.
+- You MUST follow the [PSR-12](http://www.php-fig.org/psr/psr-12/) coding standard.
 - You MUST run the test suite.
 - You MUST write (or update) unit tests when bugs are fixed or features are added.
 - You SHOULD write documentation.

-We use [Git-Flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) to automate our git branching workflow.

 To contribute use [Pull Requests](https://help.github.com/articles/using-pull-requests), please, write commit messages that make sense, and rebase your branch before submitting your PR.